Abyss-W4tcher/ab4yss-tools/README.md

 "vol3_docker    Setup volatility3 docker image.
 Use /a/$(readlink -f {{filename}}) for -f argument when using vol3 after install."
 ```

+### Docker example :
+You may need to execute it with sudo, if "docker" is not in the sudoers (https://docs.docker.com/engine/install/linux-postinstall/).

+`vol2d -f /a/$(readlink -f mydump.img) imageinfo`

 [TODO] : Improve the configuration file detection, allows the user to pass it as an argument.